 What will the UK's investment in Africa look like?

 The UK Prime Minister has proposed initiatives that will see £8 billion directly invested in African projects in the period 2018-21.
 Half of this will come from private sector investment as the government work closely with the UK's development finance institution, CDC Group.

 With English as the first language in 24 of the 54 African nations, London as the world's leading financial centre and the US appearing increasingly altruistic, the UK is, on paper, well positioned to become Africa's future investment partner of choice.

 The UK's International Development Secretary, Penny Mordaunt stated:

 "Africa's emerging markets offer huge untapped potential to the UK.
 There is a massive shortage of investment, infrastructure and jobs in these markets, and the City of London is uniquely placed to help fill this gap while earning benefits for the UK economy."

 Another encouraging factor which may attract UK investment is the promising progress of cross-border trade and ease of doing business between African nations.
 An agreement to establish a Continental Free Trade Area (CFTA) was signed in March 2018 between 44 African nations.
 This has the intention of covering the entirety of Africa and making cross-border trade more informal and inexpensive, enabling nations and continent alike to fully integrate into the global economy and raise GDP.
 Yet the UK Government must engage more with the continent in order to capitalise on the unique relationships it shares with a number of nations.

-The challenges of investing in Africa
+What are the challenges of investing in Africa?

 Whilst Africa may be rightly seen as a developing frontier ripe with opportunity, it remains unruly and unpredictable in areas across the continent.
 Although not isolated to Africa, there is a lengthy list of factors to consider when conducting due diligence ahead of a potential investment in the continent.